apollo

 Disease/Condition Glossary

-Multiple myeloma: Multiple myeloma is a type of cancer that affects a type of white blood cells called plasma cells.
-These cells collect in the bone marrow and divide uncontrollably, leading to kidney and bone damage.
+Multiple myeloma: Multiple myeloma is a type of cancer that affects a type of white blood cell called plasma cells.
+These cells accumulate in the bone marrow and proliferate unchecked, leading to kidney and bone damage.
 Symptoms include bone pain, loss of appetite, fever, and frequent infections.
-Generally, multiple myeloma cannot be cured, but the signs and symptoms can be reduced greatly or disappear after a period of time.
+Generally, multiple myeloma cannot be cured, but the signs and symptoms can be substantially reduced or disappear over time.

 Erythema Nodosum Leprosum (ENL): It is an immune-mediated inflammatory complication of leprosy.
 It is a painful disorder characterised by tender bumps under the skin, fever, arthritis, and fatigue.